minorua/Qgis2threejs/docs/source/WebViewer.rst

 Identifying Features
 --------------------

-When you click on an object, layer name that the feature (object) belongs to and the clicked coordinates (in order of x, y, z) are shown.
+When you click on a 3D object, layer name that the object belongs to and the clicked coordinates (in order of x, y, z) are displayed.
-If ``Latitude and longitude (WGS84)`` option (in the ``Display of coordinates`` group of World page) is selected, longitude and latitude are shown in DMS format (degrees, minutes and seconds).
-If ``Export attributes`` option of each vector layer is selected, attribute list of the clicked feature follows them.
+If ``Latitude and longitude (WGS84)`` option in World Settings is selected, longitude and latitude are in DMS format (degrees, minutes and seconds).
+If ``Export attributes`` option of each vector layer is selected, attribute values of the clicked feature follows them.

 Controls Box
 ------------